-Through this informal but important platform for connection, similarities are discovered, as are differences, and learnings are quickly found that can be of great benefit to Indigenous well-being, development and commerce.
+Through this informal but important platform for connection, similarities are discovered, as are differences, and learnings are quickly found that can be of great benefit to Indigenous well-being, development, and commerce.

-After five weeks of weekly meetings, we will host a 2.5 hour session where all groups will have 20 minutes to present their work.
+After five weeks of weekly meetings, we will host a 2.5-hour session where all groups will have 20 minutes to present their work.

-Past attendees have included Minister Nanaia Mahuta (former New Zealand Minister of Māori Development), Minster Carolyn Bennett (Canada’s former Minister of Crown-Indigenous Relations), as well as a number of other government, industry and community members.
+Past attendees have included Minister Nanaia Mahuta (former New Zealand Minister of Māori Development), Minster Carolyn Bennett (Canada’s former Minister of Crown-Indigenous Relations), as well as a number of other government, industry, and community members.

-The Final Presentations are both a celebration of what the cohort was able to accomplish in the preceding five (short!) weeks as well as a demonstration of the power of Indigenous collaboration.
+The final presentations are both a celebration of what the cohort was able to accomplish in the preceding five (short!) weeks as well as a demonstration of the power of Indigenous collaboration.

-Feedback from our first cohort was that they felt energized, uplifted and an increased sense of pride in themselves and their communities.
+Feedback from our first cohort was that they felt energized, uplifted, and an increased sense of pride in themselves and their communities.
 A deep sense of trust developed very quickly among members of the group and a number of long-term friendships and business relationships exist because of the program.